snstac/pytak/README.rst

 for classifying Aircraft attitude/affiliation/posture based on ICAO, Emitter Category, Flight Name, et al.

-PyTAK has been tested with and is compatible with:
+PyTAK has been tested with and is compatible with the following:

 Servers: